webplatform/docs-wpd/Tasks/index.md

 |-
 | Internationalization
 |
-| We need to have a mechanism, at least a plan for it, in the beginning
+|
-| Media Wiki
+| We need to have a mechanism, at least a plan for it, in the beginning.
+Requires MediaWiki component
 | yes
 |-
 | Language switching
 | Yaron
 |
-| Media Wiki
+| Requires MediaWiki component
 | yes
 |-
 | Sandbox (live viewer)